-(5) A refund of anti-dumping duties under this section shall normally take place within twelve months, and in no case later than eighteen months, after the date on which an application for refund compliant with the requirements of subsection (3) is received by the Commission.
+(5) A refund of anti-dumping duties under this section shall normally take place within twelve months, and in no case later than eighteen months, after the date on which an application for refund compliant with the requirements of sub-section (3) is received by the Commission.

-53. Anti-dumping and countervailing duties and fees to be held in a non-lapsable personal ledger account.-(1) The Commission shall establish and maintain a non-lapsable personal ledger account in its name for the purposes of Anti-Dumping Duties and Countervailing Duties.
+53. Anti-dumping duties and fees to be held in a non-lapseable personal ledger account.-(1) The Commission shall establish and maintain a non-lapseable personal ledger account in its name for the purposes of this Ordinance and all anti-dumping duties and fees collected under this Ordinance shall be held in such account.